 How to intercept and decrypt TLS traffic

-PiRogue comes with a pirogue-intercept-tls
+PiRogue comes with a pirogue-intercept-*

 - capture the network traffic

-- instrument a given application
+- instrument a specific application or any launched application

 Requirements